 Stephen Batchelor’s work represents a landmark in Buddhism’s sinking roots in the modern west, and his After Buddhism is his most systematic contribution to the process.
 What is being left behind, he suggests, by the ‘after’ in the title is a set of received, conventional misrepresentations of the teachings, not their true beating heart.

 After Buddhism: a workbook is the consummate guide to this thought-provoking work.
 It provides a basis for periodic group and individual study of Batchelor’s text.
-Winton Higgins’s humorous, easy-to-read text offers a fresh and accessible commentary on After Buddhism without compromising the depth of Batchelor’s experience, scholarship and ideas.
+Winton Higgins’s humorous, easy-to-read text offers a fresh and accessible commentary on After Buddhism without compromising the depth of Batchelor’s experience or scholarship.

 Jim Champion’s astute questions encourage readers to use Batchelor’s reissue of the Buddha’s teachings to reflect more deeply on the lives they’re leading, the individuals they’re becoming, and the world we inhabit.

-Use this workbook to run a course for your sangha, or to deepen your own understanding of After Buddhism.
+Use this workbook to run a course for your community or sangha, or to deepen your own understanding of After Buddhism.

 How to use this workbook

 Read a chapter of After Buddhism: a workbook.

 Read the corresponding chapter (or part chapter) of Stephen Batchelor’s After Buddhism.